micmejia/bible-dump/NKJV/Judges/Judg 7.md

 But if you are afraid to go down, go down to the camp with Purah your servant,

 ###### 11
 and you shall hear what they say; and afterward your hands shall be strengthened to go down against the camp."
-Then he went down with Purah his servant to the outpost of the armed men who _were_ in the camp.
+Then he went down with Purah his servant to the outpost of the armed men who were in the camp.

 ###### 12
-Now the Midianites and Amalekites, all the people of the East, were lying in the valley as numerous as locusts; and their camels _were_ without number, as the sand by the seashore in multitude.
+Now the Midianites and Amalekites, all the people of the East, were lying in the valley as numerous as locusts; and their camels were without number, as the sand by the seashore in multitude.

 ###### 13
 And when Gideon had come, there was a man telling a dream to his companion.
-He said, "I have had a dream: _To my_ surprise, a loaf of barley bread tumbled into the camp of Midian; it came to a tent and struck it so that it fell and overturned, and the tent collapsed."
+He said, "I have had a dream: To my surprise, a loaf of barley bread tumbled into the camp of Midian; it came to a tent and struck it so that it fell and overturned, and the tent collapsed."

 ###### 14
-Then his companion answered and said, "This _is_ nothing else but the sword of Gideon the son of Joash, a man of Israel!
+Then his companion answered and said, "This is nothing else but the sword of Gideon the son of Joash, a man of Israel!
 Into his hand God has delivered Midian and the whole camp."

 ###### 15
 And so it was, when Gideon heard the telling of the dream and its interpretation, that he worshiped.
 He returned to the camp of Israel, and said, "Arise, for the Lord has delivered the camp of Midian into your hand."

 ###### 16
-Then he divided the three hundred men _into_ three companies, and he put a trumpet into every man's hand, with empty pitchers, and torches inside the pitchers.
+Then he divided the three hundred men into three companies, and he put a trumpet into every man's hand, with empty pitchers, and torches inside the pitchers.

 ###### 17
 And he said to them, "Look at me and do likewise; watch, and when I come to the edge of the camp you shall do as I do:

 ###### 18
-When I blow the trumpet, I and all who _are_ with me, then you also blow the trumpets on every side of the whole camp, and say, '_The sword of_ the Lord and of Gideon!' "
+When I blow the trumpet, I and all who are with me, then you also blow the trumpets on every side of the whole camp, and say, 'The sword of the Lord and of Gideon!' "

 ###### 19
-So Gideon and the hundred men who _were_ with him came to the outpost of the camp at the beginning of the middle watch, just as they had posted the watch; and they blew the trumpets and broke the pitchers that _were_ in their hands.
+So Gideon and the hundred men who were with him came to the outpost of the camp at the beginning of the middle watch, just as they had posted the watch; and they blew the trumpets and broke the pitchers that were in their hands.

 ###### 20
 Then the three companies blew the trumpets and broke the pitchers--they held the torches in their left hands and the trumpets in their right hands for blowing--and they cried, "The sword of the Lord and of Gideon!"